Primary Master's in Machine Learning - Applied Study

 - Summer before year 1: Preparation for internship search

-- Fall semester, year 1: 10-701 Intro to Machine Learning + 36-700 Statistics + a Core course + professional development + internship search
+- Fall semester, year 1: 10-701 Intro to Machine Learning + 36-700 Statistics + an elective + professional development + internship search

-- Spring semester, year 1: 10-716 Advanced Machine Learning + a Core course + an elective + professional development + internship search
+- Spring semester, year 1: Two core courses + an elective + professional development + internship search

 - Summer semester, year 1: Internship related to machine learning

-- Fall semester, year 2: 10-718 Data Analysis + a Core course + an elective + professional development + job search
+- Fall semester, year 2: 10-718 Machine Learning in Practice + a core course + an elective + professional development + job search

 Students engage each semester in professional development activities such as resume and interview prep workshops, practicing effective communication and teamwork skills, and networking.
 The required summer internship gives students an opportunity to work with real-world data in an industry setting, which presents different challenges than when completing coursework.